-The success of the Proteograph Product Suite depends, in part, on our ability to design and deploy our Instrument Control Software and Proteograph Analysis Suite (together with any enhancements, the "Software") in a manner that enables the integration with our potential customers' systems and accommodates our customers' needs.
-Without the Software, quality control of the workflow and data analysis is less accessible and robust, and it may be difficult for our customers to understand and evaluate the quality of their results.
+The success of the Proteograph Product Suite depends, in part, on our ability to design and deploy our Instrument Control Software and Proteograph Analysis Suite in a manner that enables the integration with our potential customers' systems and accommodates our customers' needs.
+Without the Instrument Control Software, the Proteograph may become inoperable.
+Without the Proteograph Analysis Suite software, quality control of the workflow and data analysis is less accessible and robust, and it may be difficult for our customers to understand and evaluate the quality of their results.

-We have and will continue to spend significant amounts of effort continuing to develop the Software to meet our customers' and potential customers' evolving needs.
-There is no assurance that the development or deployment of the Software will be compelling to our customers or function correctly.
-In addition, we may experience delays in our release dates of the Software, and there can be no assurance that the Software will be released according to schedule.
-If our Software development and deployment plan, which may include participation from third party vendors and licensors, does not accurately anticipate customer demands, or if we fail to develop the Software in a manner that satisfies customer preferences in a timely and cost-effective manner, the Proteograph Product Suite may fail to gain market acceptance or function correctly.
+We have and will continue to spend significant amounts of effort continuing to develop our software to meet our customers' and potential customers' evolving needs.
+There is no assurance that the development or deployment of our software will be compelling to our customers or function correctly.
+In addition, we may experience delays in our release dates of our software, and there can be no assurance that our software will be released according to schedule.
+If our software development and deployment plan, which may include participation from third party vendors and licensors, does not accurately anticipate customer demands, or if we fail to develop our software in a manner that satisfies customer preferences in a timely and cost-effective manner, the Proteograph Product Suite may fail to gain market acceptance or function correctly.
 The occurrence of any one or more of the foregoing could negatively affect our business, financial condition, and results of operations.